Doctoral Internship in Health Service Psychology 2025-2026

 Interns share fully in CAPS’ provision of therapy services designed to help WSU students improve their mental health and wellness.
 Clients present with a full spectrum of concerns, from the more frequent anxiety, adjustment, relationship, identity, or developmental experiences to more complex affective, trauma, eating disorder, substance abuse, personality, or psychosis presentations.
 Couples therapy cases are infrequent.

 Treatment starts with a 30-minute initial consultation, after which a client is referred to appropriate services.
 CAPS’ treatment model assumes that most students who seek services can benefit from brief, focused counseling in either a group or individual therapy format.
-Most individual therapy clients meet their treatment goals in 1-6 sessions and are allowed up to 12 sessions per academic year with a limit of 25 sessions per undergraduate or graduate degree.
+Most individual therapy clients meet their treatment goals in 1-6 sessions and are allowed up to 12 sessions per academic year.

 Individual therapy interventions are evidence-based, rooted in theory, and tailored to each client’s lived experiences and needs.
 Interns receive training in cognitive processing therapy for treating PTSD, and biofeedback for treating a range of anxiety concerns.
 Interns learn to be intentional with their therapy work, facilitating effective treatment and clinical service delivery, and providing referrals to community resources for those students who need or want longer-term or more intense individual therapy.